deislabs/deislabs.io/content/posts/wasi-nn-onnx.md

   implementations that can leverage CPU multi-threading, host optimizations, or hardware devices such as GPUs or TPUs.
-This article explores the goals of WASI NN, existing implementations, and details a new experimental implementation targeting ONNX, the Open Neural Network Exchange , which allows the usage of models built with PyTorch or TensorFlow from guest WebAssembly modules."
+This article explores the goals of WASI NN, existing implementations, and details a new experimental implementation targeting ONNX, the Open Neural Network Exchange , which allows the either usage of models built with PyTorch or TensorFlow from guest WebAssembly modules."
 date: "2021-07-06"
 authorname: "Radu Matei"
 author: "@matei_radu"